Vyral/jon-mann/_posts/2018-10-03-your-8-step-guide-to-buying-a-home-in-hawaii.md

 **6. Understand the Hawaii home inspection process.** This step is key to ensuring that you’re buying a home that’s in good condition and is safe and sound.

-**7. Understand the costs of homeownership in Hawaii.** You need to know all the different costs of maintaining your home over time, because they can be rather substantial.
+**7. Understand the costs of homeownership in Hawaii.** You need to know all the different costs of maintaining your home over time because they can be rather substantial.

-**8. Understand Hawaii standard real estate contracts.** We have very unique contracts here in Hawaii, and I’d be happy to help you understand how they work.
+**8. Understand Hawaii standard real estate contracts.** We have very unique contracts here in Hawaii and I’d be happy to help you understand how they work.

 In future videos, I’ll discuss how to go through each of these steps, but in the meantime, if you have any other real estate questions or you’re thinking of buying or selling a home, feel free to call or email me anytime.
 I’d be happy to help you.